BijayKumarPun/standard-repository-template/README.md

-## standard-repository-template
+## repository-name

-Highlighting best practices for setting up a new GitHub repository irrespective of the project programming language & folder structure
+This is a short repository description.

 ---